 The path now runs along the wall but little remains as the city has extended and built through the wall starting back after some serious flooding in the early 19th century.

-The Narrowest Street in Europe ( They Say)
+The Narrowest Street in Europe (They Say)

-There are actually narrower streets in Europe ( In England, Sweden, Italy and more) so I’m not sure why this one wears the crown.
-Maybe it could be the narrowest in Eastern Europe.
-Notably, the Brasov International Marathon passes through this street with policemen stationed on Poarta Schei Street to allow runners to get through the traffic.
+Notably, the Brasov International Marathon passed through this street with policemen stationed on Poarta Schei Street to allow runners to get through the traffic.
 The marathon route is nothing if not interesting.
 Poarta means gate in Romanian, this road runs from one of the main gates in the old city wall.

 The Brasov Marathon